Accessible Educational Materials (AEM)

 A collection of assessment and feature matching resources for mobile device/apps consideration.

-The nation's premier conference in: Autism, Assistive Technology and Low-Incidence Disabilities
+The nation's premier conference in: Autism, Assistive Technology and Low-Incidence Disabilities.
+November 16-18, 2016

-This webinar will discuss a comprehensive system of district-wide planning for AT implementation that allows students quicker access to needed AT supports.
+Experience district-wide comprehensive planning for assistive technology (AT) implementation that allows students improved access to AT supports.

-Join us for these assistive technology webinars presented by OCALI + MITS + PATINS.
+Join us for assistive technology webinars and other training opportunities.